HugoRF1/lab-1/README.md

 # lab-1

-this is my first repository on GitHub!
+This is my first repository on GitHub!